Data science and bid management are converging

 Closed-loop continuous improvement systems

 Unlike their sales counterparts who rely on customer relationship management (CRM) systems, most bid teams have lacked effective systems for centralizing and standardizing bid management processes end-to-end.
 And, as a result, bid management practice has typically remained in silos and workflow digitized in patches.
-Perhaps this practice results from major decisions too often made on heuristic assumptions that key players will automatically learn strategies on their own.
-That is why the solution design has traditionally relied on tacit knowledge from these key individuals.
+Perhaps this practice results from major decisions that have been made on heuristic assumptions by key players who have relied on their own knowledge and learning strategies, and possibly why solution design has traditionally relied on tacit knowledge from these key individuals.

 Closed loop continuous improvement systems have been researched and successfully applied in quality management practices across industries such as manufacturing, banking, supply chain, and customer service.
-A closed loop system facilitates the standardization and capture of data across an entire workflow or connected processes — making it ideal for bid management and analytics to work effectively as illustrated in Figure 1.
+A closed loop system facilitates the standardization and capture of data across an entire workflow or connected processes — making it ideal for bid management and analytics of key metrics captured across the end-to-end process to work effectively as illustrated in Figure 1.

 Source: Nyree McKenzie, Bidhive